shankermjj/Dapp-UploadImage/README.md

  clone the repository to your project Directory

 # Execution:
-1. Open a terminal //for running IPFS
+1. Open a terminal //for running IPFS <br />
     $ ipfs daemon  //it runs in 8080 port  <br />

 2. Open a terminal & change the directory to Dapp-UploadImage & run following Commands <br />